icssc/AntAlmanac/README.md

 - [nvm-windows](https://github.com/coreybutler/nvm-windows)

 A more convenient, but less secure way to resolve this is to run the command with admin privileges, e.g with `sudo`.

-## The website doesn't seem to load at all

-Try disabling your adblocker or browser extensions that might interfere with local development.

-## I need environment variables!

-Please reference the `.env.example` files provided.

-If you need production credentials to access the production database or other private resources, please contact a project lead.

 # Where Does the Data Come From?